henriquemoreiraa/music-player-app/README.md

 ## Music player, using React, Typescript and Styled Components.

-<p>A project to play musics.
-Using React, Typescript and Styled Components.
+<p>A project to play musics.</p>
-In this project the user can choose a song, filter by name, author or genre.
-The user can also change the volume and listen to random songs.
+<p>In this project the user can choose a song, filter by name, author or genre.
+The user can also change the
+volume and listen to random songs.
 The project is also 100% responsive.</p>